 The high-intensity mesocycles would require higher carb intake, while the low-intensity ones would require less.
 I would recommend about 160 grams of protein per day and that he sources his fat intake from “healthy” fats (polyunsaturated and monounsaturated fats.

-In order to determine hi daily caloric requirements, I would have him keep a food journal for several days and track progress.
+I would have him keep a food journal for several days to determine his daily caloric requirements and track his progress.
 It will be much more effective to track diet with a set reference point

 Weeks 1 – 3: STRENGTH TRAINING